 WLODZIMIERZ M. KACZYNSKI, Associate Professor Emeritus, Marine Affairs and Adjunct, JSIS

-BRUCE KOCHIS, Assistant Professor and Director, Policy Studies and Director, Human Rights Education and Research Network, UW-Bothell
+BRUCE KOCHIS, Senior Lecturer, Policy Studies and Director, Human Rights Education and Research Network, UW-Bothell

-BETH KOLKO, Associate Professor, Human Centered Design and Engineering
+BETH KOLKO, Professor, Human Centered Design and Engineering

 TALANT MAWKANULI, Lecturer, Near Eastern Languages & Civilizations